openfheorg/openfhe-python/README.md

 ### Linux

-With all the dependencies setted up, clone the repository, open a terminal in the repo folder and run the following commands:
+With all the dependencies set up, clone the repository, open a terminal in the repo folder and run the following commands:

 ```bash
 mkdir build